wowowo1791/group/readme.md

 ### Core Webpages

+The project consists of several core webpages, each focused on a different scenario.
+Below is a brief description of each page and its functionality:

-#### Online Bookstore Page
+#### Online Bookstore

-The Online Bookstore Page serves as the main interface for users to browse through a selection of available books and interact with their shopping cart.
-It displays a range of books, including popular titles like Hop on Pop, Fox in Socks, The Cat in the Hat, and A Fly Went By, each with an option to add them to the cart.
-Users can view the contents of their shopping cart, which shows the books they have selected.
-Additionally, there is a button available that allows users to remove the last added book from the cart.
+The **Online Bookstore** page allows customers to browse a selection of books available for purchase, including *Hop on Pop*, *Fox in Socks*, *The Cat in the Hat*, and *A Fly Went By*.
+Customers can add books to their cart by clicking a "+" button next to each book.
+The page displays a shopping cart with the selected books, and users can remove the last added book by clicking the "-" button.
+A "No books in cart" message is displayed when the cart is empty.

-##### Features

-Users can browse through a list of available books on the page.
-Each book is displayed with a button, which allows users to select and add the book to their shopping cart.
-The available books include popular titles such as Hop on Pop, Fox in Socks, The Cat in the Hat, and A Fly Went By, providing a variety of choices for users to explore.

-The shopping cart is conveniently displayed below the list of books.
-It shows the titles that the user has added, allowing them to review their selections before proceeding with any further actions.
-The cart automatically updates as users add or remove books.

-Additionally, there is a button provided to remove the last book added to the cart.
-This feature is designed to give users flexibility in managing their selections, allowing them to make adjustments as needed with a single click.
+#### Restaurant Menu
+The **Restaurant Menu** page is for a local restaurant that sells hamburgers, cheeseburgers, fries, and onion rings.
+Customers can add items to their cart by clicking a "+" button next to each menu item.
+The cart is updated in real time, and users can remove the last item added by clicking a "-" button.
+If no items are in the cart, the page displays a message indicating that the cart is empty.

+#### Flower Shop
+The **Flower Shop** page showcases available flowers, including Roses, Tulips, Daisies, and Lilies.
+Customers can add these flowers to their cart by clicking the "+" button next to each flower.
+The cart dynamically updates to reflect the selected items.
+Users can remove the last flower added to the cart by clicking the "-" button.
+If the cart is empty, a message is displayed to let users know that no flowers are currently in their cart.

 ### Design Choices